How to defeat psoriasis at home. Treatment of psoriasis: list of the most effective remedies. Types of psoriasis for self-treatment

 How to cure psoriasis at home

-When treating psoriasis at home, one should not forget that patients should avoid stress, protect their skin from the sun, but at the same time, it is enough to walk in the fresh air.
+When treating psoriasis at home, one should not forget that patients should avoid stress, protect their skin from the sun, but at the same time, enough to walk in the fresh air.
 You can quickly cure psoriasis at the initial stage if you consult a doctor in a timely manner and start taking medications for psoriasis.

-How to permanently cure psoriasis
+How to cure psoriasis forever

-Consider how to cure psoriasis quickly and effectively at home:
+Let's consider how to cure psoriasis quickly and effectively at home:

 How to cure psoriasis on the body

-• hydrocortisone - Sopolcort, Hyoxysone;
+• hydrocortisone – Sopolcort, Gioksizon;

 • mometasone – Uniderm, Elokom;